-Setup errors at each fraction of radiotherapy can cause dose variation within the body, and thus an unexpected underdose to a tumor and/or an overdose of radiation to normal tissue may be delivered.
-American Association of Physicists in Medicine Report 13 [1] states that the spatial uncertainty of external radiotherapy should be smaller than 10 mm and that the patient setup error of this spatial uncertainty should be smaller than 6 mm.
-More accurate patient localization is currently required in stereotactic irradiation.
-Methods for measuring setup errors have been developed, and registration methods for their correction have been developed.
+Setup errors at each fraction of radiotherapy can cause dose variation in a patient's body, and thus may deliver an unexpected under-dose to a tumor and/or overdose to normal tissue.
+The American Association of Physicists in Medicine Report 13 [1] states that the spatial uncertainty of external radiotherapy should be smaller than 10 mm and also that the error of patient setup included in the spatial uncertainty should be smaller than 6 mm.
+More highly accurate patient localization is currently required in stereotactic irradiation.
+Methods for measuring setup errors have been developed, and registration methods have been developed for correction of setup errors.

-In a previous study, setup errors were measured in patients who underwent irradiation of the whole pelvic area, by use of a portal image and a digitally reconstructed radiograph (DRR).
-The DRR was reconstructed from computed tomography (CT) images [2].
-In another study, setup errors were examined in patients whose livers were irradiated with stereotactic body radiation therapy [3].
-Several authors have described registration methods for two-dimensional to three-dimensional (2D-3D) volume data, produced with standard or cone-beam computed tomography (CBCT) and a portal image for setup error assessment [4-8].
-Létourneau et al. [9] measured setup errors by using 3D-3D registration of CT volume data and CBCT volume data.
+In previous studies, setup errors were measured in patients who were irradiated in the whole pelvic area by using a portal image and a digitally reconstructed radiograph (DRR) reconstructed from computed tomography (CT) images [2] and in patients whose livers were irradiated with stereotactic body radiation therapy [3].
+Kunzler et al, [4] developed a registration method for a DRR and a portal image of stereotactic irradiation.
+Several authors have reported their two dimensional (2D) - three dimensional (3D) registration methods of volume data from CT or cone-beam CT (CBCT) and a portal image [5-8].
+Lerourneau et al [9] measured setup errors by using 3D-3D registration of CT volume data and CBCT volume data.

-Several studies have estimated the effects of setup errors on the dose distribution.

-Wang et al. [10] used computer simulation to describe the effects of setup errors in the treatment of spinal metastases with stereotactic body radiotherapy.
-Setup error effects have also been described in intensity-modulated radiation therapy (IMRT) for head and neck tumors [11, 12].
-However, the results from both of these studies showed the averaged effects and did not explain the effects on dose distribution for individual patients.
-Using computer simulation involving estimated values of errors and variance gives only an estimation of the effects of setup errors.
+There have been several studies that have estimated the effects of setup errors on dose distribution.
+Wang et al. [10] described the effect of setup errors in stereotactic body radiotherapy of spinal metastasis obtained by a simulation.
+Intensity modulated radiation therapy (IMRT) for head and neck tumors has also been described [11, 12].
+However, the results from these studies were obtained from simulations, e.g., estimated values of errors and variance were used and actual setup errors were not used.

 The effects of actual setup errors have been calculated in three separate studies.
-In two of these studies [13, 14], setup error data were obtained by use of portal images or radiographs with on-board imaging systems.
-The images in these studies were 2D, and thus only the translational setup error was taken into account.
-Rotational error is a separate the component of setup error.
-Schaly et al. [15] used CT images taken frequently during the treatment course.
-CT sessions were performed up to 15 times in 77 fractions per case (i.e., measurements were not made at all fractions).
-In another study [16], setup errors were obtained by use of CT images and a portal image for development of a mathematical model.
-The difference in the biological effective dose (BED) was then calculated.
-The effect of random error in the patient setup on the BED has also been calculated previously [17].
+Two of these studies [13,14] obtained setup error data by using portal images or radiographs with the on-board imaging system.
+These images were 2D images, and thus only translational setup error was taken into account in the studies.
+Rotational error is an alternative component of setup error.
+The other study [15] used CT images performed frequently during the treatment course.
+However, the CT sessions were performed up to 15 times in 77 fractions per case.
+Another study [16] obtained setup errors by using CT images and a portal image to develop their mathematical model, and then calculated the difference in the biological effective dose (BED).
+The effect of random error in the patient setup on the BED has been calculated previously [17].